cgeeng/bg_arena_planner/DesignDocument.md

-# Payroll Generator Design Document
+# Board Game Arena Planner Design Document

 This document is meant to provide a tool for you to demonstrate the design process.
 You need to work on this before you code, and after have a finished product.
 That way you can compare the changes, and changes in design are normal as you work through a project.
 It is contrary to popular belief, but we are not perfect our first attempt.
 We need to iterate on our designs to make them better.
 This document is a tool to help you do that.